 INTERACTIVE MAPS: U.S. Immigration Population by State and County and Metropolitan Area

 Interested in where refugees live in the U.S.?
 These maps display the distribution of immigrant populations by state and county, as well as metro area.

 INTERACTIVE MAP: Refugee Admissions by Year and Ceiling

 Use this map to see how many refugees have been admitted by year since 1980, as well as how the admissions ceiling has varied over time.

 DATA: Unauthorized Immigrant Population Profiles

-Learn about the estimated 11 million unauthorized immigrants in the United States.
-Where do they live?
+Learn about the estimated 11 million unauthorized immigrants in the U.S. Where do they live?
 When did they arrive, and from where?
-What are their levels of education, incomes, and health care coverage?
+What are their incomes and health care coverage?
 This tool provides detailed profiles for the United States, most states, and counties with the largest unauthorized populations.